tadman/thanx-demo-app/README.md

 A simple Rails 8 application with a React front-end that provides a small proof of concept for a rewards redemption platform.

+Using the seeded database you should be able to login in using:

+* Username: `test@example.com`
+* Password: `example`

+Where these are defined in `db/seeds.rb`.

 ## Configuration

 Begin by adapting the configuration files, though since this is a SQLite3